zoam21/QAChallenge/README.md

 # QA Challenge
-This repository contains 2 different automation frameworks that were design from scratch using Visual Studio Code in Mac OS for the the QA Buddy Program proposed in the following URL: https://github.com/wizeline/qa-buddy-program .
+This repository contains 2 different automation frameworks that were design from scratch using Visual Studio Code in MacOS for the the QA Buddy Program described in the following URL: https://github.com/wizeline/qa-buddy-program using Todoist(https://todoist.com/) as practice subject.

 In the following sections the solution will be described and how you can execute the BackEnd and FrontEnd tests using the designed frameworks.

 # Problem to Solve
-Create new Automation Frameworks that can be implemented to test the FrontEnd (UI) and Backend in order to test the following for Todoist (https://todoist.com/):
+Create new Automation Frameworks that can be implemented to test the FrontEnd (UI) and Backend in order to test the following for Todoist:

 - FrontEnd:
 * Test the Login form